nonamekk/drashing_deno_mongo_api/README.md

  - Calling await individually and not 2 or more at once, tried Promise.all, didn't work
  - Connects to individual primary cluster of mongo Atlas (folks say mongov0.13.0 works with URI connection)
  - No additional security
- - Small mistakes, leading to big problems (need fix)
- - AssertionError when requesting to much from mongo
+ - ~~AssertionError when requesting to much from mongo~~ Update mongo driver to 0.22

 What is good?
  - Authentification with JWT, saves token to response cookie